 The stations south of the Clyde, from Bridge Street include West Street, Shields Road, Kinning Park, Cessnock, Ibrox and Govan.

-Another runner Billy Cameron said: “I’ve travelled on the Subway for the last 30 years or so, getting on and off at pretty much every stop, but this is the first time I’ve seen exactly how they all join up above ground.
+Another runner Billy Cameron said: “I’ve travelled on the Subway for the last 30 years, getting on and off at pretty much every stop, but this is the first time I’ve seen exactly how they all join up above ground.”

 To run between Govan and Partick Subway stations the group used the Clyde Tunnel.